BitMarkus/MilaCoin/README.md

 ### Project MilaCoin
 - Written in Python
-- Basics of blockchains and bitcoin transactions
+- Basics of bitcoin blockchain and transactions
 - More information in folder "info" (PDF in german)